-Entropy estimation: Details for total entropy.
-There were two critical challenges to estimating the entropy of neural responses to natural signals.
-First, the overall distribution of (long) words had a Zipf-like structure (Fig 4b), which is troublesome for most estimation strategies and led to biases dependent on sample size.
-Second, the long correlation times in the stimulus meant that successive words 'spoken' by the neuron were strongly correlated, and hence it was impossible to guarantee that we had independent samples, as assumed implicitly in Eq (10).
+Entropy estimation: Details for total entropy

+There are two critical challenges to estimating the entropy of neural responses to natural signals.
+First, the overall distribution of (long) words has a Zipf-like structure (Figure 4B), which is troublesome for most estimation strategies and leads to biases dependent on sample size.
+Second, the long correlation times in the stimulus mean that successive words 'spoken' by the neuron are strongly correlated, and hence it is impossible to guarantee that we have independent samples, as assumed implicitly in Eq.
+(10).
 We tamed the long tails in the probability distribution by partitioning the space of responses, estimating entropies within each partition, and then using the additivity of the entropy to estimate the total.
 We investigated a variety of different partitions, including (a) no spikes vs. all other words, (b) no spikes, all words with one spike, all words with two spikes, etc., (c) no spikes, all words with frequencies of over 1000, and all other words.
-Further, for each partitioning, we followed [4] and evaluated $S(T,\tau)$ for data sets of different sizes $\alpha N$ , $0 < \alpha \leq 1$ .
+Further, for each partitioning, we followed [4] and evaluated $S(T,\tau)$ for data sets of different sizes αN , $0 < \alpha \le 1$.
 By choosing fractions of the data in different ways we separated the problems of correlation and sample size.
-That is, to check that our estimates were stable as a function of sample size, we chose contiguous segments of experiment, while to check for the impact of correlations we 'diluted' our sampling so that there were longer and longer intervals between words.
+That is, to check that our estimates were stable as a function of sample size, we chose contiguous segments of experiment, while to check for the impact of correlations we

+'diluted' our sampling so that there were longer and longer intervals between words.
 Obviously there are limits to this exploration (one cannot access large, very dilute samples), but as far as we could explore the impact of correlations on our estimates was negligible once the samples sizes were sufficiently large.
-For the effects of sample size we looked for behavior of the form $S(\alpha) = S{\infty} + S_1/\alpha + S_2/\alpha^2$ and took $S{\infty}$ as our estimate of $S(T, \tau)$ , as in Ref [4].
-For all partitions in which the most common word (silence) was separated from the rest, these extrapolated estimates agreed and indicated negligible biases at all combinations of $\tau$ and T for which the $1/\alpha^2$ term was negligible compared to the $1/\alpha$ (that is, $\tau \geq 0.5$ ms at $T \leq 25$ ms).
-For smaller $\tau$ , estimation failed at progressively smaller T, and to obtain an entropy rate for large T we extrapolated to $\tau/T \to 0$ using where $S(\tau)$ was our best estimate of the entropy rate at resolution $\tau$ .
+For the effects of sample size we looked for behavior of the form $S(\alpha) = S{\infty} + S_1 / \alpha + S_2 / \alpha^2$ and took S{∞} as our estimate of $S(T, \tau)$, as in [4].
+For all partitions in which the most common word (silence) was separated from the rest, these extrapolated estimates agreed and indicated negligible biases at all combinations of τ and T for which the $1/\alpha^2$ term was negligible (that is, did not change the extrapolation results by more than the extrapolation error) compared to the $1/\alpha$; this happened for all $\tau \ge 0.5$ ms at $T \leq 25$ ms. For smaller τ , estimation failed at progressively smaller T, and to obtain an entropy rate for large T we extrapolated to τ/τ $T \rightarrow 0$ using where $s(\tau)$ was our best estimate of the entropy rate at resolution τ .
 All fits were of high quality, and the resulting error bars on the total entropy were negligible compared to those for the noise entropy.
 In principle, we could be missing features of the code which would appear only at high resolution for very long words, but this unlikely scenario is almost impossible to exclude by any means.

-$$\frac{1}{T}S(T,\tau) = S(\tau) + A(\tau/T) + B(\tau/T)^2,$$ (12)
+$$\frac{1}{T}S(T,\tau) = s(\tau) + A(\tau/T) + B(\tau/T)^2$$ (12)